Kerollmops/sdset/README.md

 Note about the tests, which are done on ranges of integer, if it ends with:
   - `two_slices_big`, the first slice contains `0..100` and the second has `1..101`
-  - `two_slices_big2`, the first contains `0..100`, the second has `51..151`
+  - `two_slices_big2`, the first contains `0..100` and the second has `51..151`
   - `two_slices_big3`, the first contains `0..100` and the second has `100..200`
   - `three_slices_big`, the first contains `0..100`,the second has `1..101` and the third has `2..102`
   - `three_slices_big2`, the first contains `0..100`, the second has `34..134` and the third has `67..167`
   - `three_slices_big3`, the first contains `0..100`, the second has `100..200` and the third has `200..300`

-These slices of ranges of integer are useful when they overlap, we can see how performances changes on different overlap slices parts.
+These slices of runs of integer are useful when they overlap, we can see how performances changes on different part of the slices overlaps.

 To run the benchmarks you must enable the `unstable` feature.

 ```bash
 $ cargo bench --features unstable
 ```

+Note that the `sdset` set operations does not need many allocations so it starts with a serious advantage.
+For more information you can see the benchmarks variance.

+`btree` are benchmarks that uses *two* or *three* `BTreeSet`s which contains runs of integers (see above), the `BTreeSet`s creations are not taken into account.
+The set operations are done on these sets and the result is accumulated in a final `Vec`.

+The `vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above), sorted and deduplicated.

+The `duo` and `multi` measurements are the implementations that are part of this crate, the first one can only do set operations on **two** sets and the second one can be used for any given number of sets.

 #### Histograms